|

 the racket above shoulder level to anticipate.

-Q. Why is it that my rackets are out of shape after
+Q. Why is it that my rackets are out of shape

 re-stringing?